Explicit isogenies of prime degree over number fields: On Momose's Isogeny Classification Theorem

 \begin{proof} Let $\fq \in \Gen$, and write $q$ for the rational prime under $\fq$.
 Since $k$ contains the Hilbert class field of $L$ one has that $\Nm_{k/L}(\fq)$ is principal, so write $\alpha_{\fq}\O_L = \Nm_{k/L}(\fq)$.
 Let $h = h_{\fq}$ be the order of $\fq$ in $\Cl_k$ and $(\gamma) = \fq^{h}$ be a principal generator.

-Since $p \geq 17$ and is assumed unramified in $L$, from \Cref{prop:momose_lemma_2_non_galois} we obtain that $p$ splits in $L$.
+Since $p \geq 17$ and is assumed unramified in $L$, one shows in exactly the same way as in the final assertion of the proof of \Cref{prop:momose_lemma_2_non_galois} that $p$ splits in $L$.
 By applying Proposition 4.9 of \cite{david2012caractere} (which is just using her Proposition 2.4 together with the fact that $p$ splits in $L$) to the principal ideal $(\gamma)$ we obtain

 Since $\Nm_{k/L}(\gamma)/\alpha_\fq^h$ is a unit in $\O_L$ we get $(\Nm_{k/L}(\gamma)/\alpha_\fq^h)^{12}=1$ and we may rewrite the above as

 but for the $h$\textsuperscript{th} power, this is what we want to obtain, and the rest of the proof is about how to gracefully take the $h$\textsuperscript{th} root.